simplesamlphp/simplesamlphp-module-consent/docs/consent.md

 `consent.disable`
 :   Disable consent for a set of services.
 See section `Disabling consent`.

-`userid.attribute`
-:   Unique identifier that is released for all users.
-See section `Configure
-    the user ID`.

 ### Disabling consent

 Consent can be disabled either in the IdP metadata or in the SP metadata.